mrishab/Daily-Coding-Problems/README.md

 Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

 For example, given `[(30, 75), (0, 50), (60, 150)]`, you should return `2`.

+## Problem 746
+This problem was asked by Amazon.
+Implement a stack that has the following methods:
+•	`push(val)`, which pushes an element onto the stack
+•	`pop()`, which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+•	`max()`, which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.
+Each method should run in constant time.